Should You Wake Up Early To Work Out Or Sleep In?

 Of all the excuses for skipping a workout, getting more sleep seems to be a pretty legit one.
 Deep down, you know waking up to exercise will make the stress of your day feel more manageable, but you also know that getting enough sleep is going to make you happy and healthy, too.
 One of these options requires energy and sweat, and the other involves your pillow and glorious bed.
 So, is it better to bask in the extra hour of sleep or suck it up and go to the gym?

 This is one of life's impossible questions, and as you may have guessed, the answer is complicated.
-"Obviously, you want to do both, get sufficient sleep and be physically active — that would be ideal," says Christopher Kline, PhD, assistant professor in the department of health and physical activity at the University of Pittsburgh.
+"Obviously, you want to do both, get sufficient sleep and be physically active — that would be ideal," says Christopher Kline, PhD, assistant professor in the department of health and physical activity at the University of Pittsburgh, and spokesperson for the American Academy of Sleep Medicine.
 But we only have 24 hours in a day, and most of those hours are jam-packed with responsibilities, which means we have to allocate our time wisely.
 And it often comes down to weighing the benefits of exercise with the benefit of having an hour more of sleep, he says.

 Advertisement